Tilbury Riverside railway station: Boat train operation

-Boat Trains ran to the various transit sheds within the dock complex and these were routed into the docks area by the link near Tilbury Town railway station and were initially worked by Port of London Authority locomotives within the dock areas although main line locomotives were permitted after World War I.
+Boat trains ran to the various transit sheds within the dock complex and these were routed into the docks area by the link near to Tilbury Town station.
+They were initially worked by PLA locomotives within the dock areas, although main line locomotives were permitted after World War I.

-However the majority of boat trains worked to Tilbury Riverside station and as well as traffic for liners, there were pleasure cruises and of course the ferry services to Gravesend. in 1933 there was 635 boat trains and similar numbers ran in the 1950s.
+However, the majority of boat trains worked to Tilbury Riverside and, as well as traffic for liners, there were pleasure cruises and the ferry services to Gravesend.
+In 1933, there was 635 boat trains and similar numbers ran in the 1950s.
 The business tailed off drastically after that and the last recorded boat train from St Pancras was in 1963.

-Boat trains continued from Fenchurch Street and were formed of Class 302 EMUs a number of which had increased baggage van space for these services.
-Some boat trains both diesels and EMU worked continued to work to/from Liverpool Street but when P&O puled out of Tilbury in 1970 these ceased.
-By now any trains were for cruise ships and occasional workings were run every 2/3 weeks up to closure of Riverside station.
+Boat trains continued from Fenchurch Street and were formed of electric multiple units (EMUs), a number of which had increased baggage van space for these services.
+Some boat trains, using both diesel-hauled and EMUs, continued to work to/from Liverpool Street, but these ceased when P&O pulled out of Tilbury in 1970.
+By now, any trains were for cruise ships and occasional workings were run every two to three weeks up to the closure of Riverside station.

-Local services

-A full history of the operation of the line up to 1912 can be found in the London Tilbury and Southend Railway entry.
-After 1912 the history is found in the London, Tilbury and Southend Line entry.
+Services

-Early services were operated by former Eastern Counties Railway locomotives and from 1862 by Great Eastern Railway locomotives.
-From 1880 the LTSR started to introduce its own classes of 4-4-2T locomotives which would have taken over London passenger workings.
-These would have included the 1 class, 37 class,49 class, 51 class, 69 class and 79 class.
-After 1912 further LTSR designs were ordered by the Midland Railway.
+Early services were operated by former Eastern Counties Railway locomotives and by those of the Great Eastern Railway from 1862.
+From 1880, the LTSR started to introduce its own classes of 4-4-2T locomotives, which took over London passenger workings; these included the 1 class, 37 class, 49 class, 51 class, 69 class and 79 class.
+After 1912, further LTSR designs were ordered by the Midland Railway.
+(Note: A full history of the operation of the line up to 1912 can be found in the London Tilbury and Southend Railway article.)

-LMS 3-Cylindered Stanier 2-6-4T locomotives took over in the early 1930s but these were transferred away in 1939 and the 4-4-2Ts returned to front line passenger operation.
+LMS 3-Cylindered Stanier 2-6-4T locomotives took over in the early 1930s, but these were transferred away in 1939 and the 4-4-2Ts returned to front-line passenger operation.
 The 2-6-4Ts returned in 1945 and worked through to withdrawal in 1964.
-After 1948 British Railways introduced the BR Standard Class 4 2-6-4T which worked through to electrification.
-A number of diesels and DMUs worked passenger services in the area but the electrification of the system put operation largely in the hands of the Class 302 EMUs.
+After 1948, British Railways introduced the BR Standard Class 4 2-6-4T, which worked through to electrification.
+A number of diesel-hauled trains and diesel multiple units worked passenger services in the area.

+Upon electrification of the route, the large majority of services were operated by Class 302 EMUs.
+(Note: A full history of the operation of the line after 1912 can be found in the London, Tilbury and Southend Line article.)